AramidFinance/aramid-zerobridge-docs/getting-started/background.md

 These changes are manifested in our bridge as moving assets from one chain to another.
 If someone holds a Token, say in Ethereum network, they can take advantage of higher APR in a deFi application in Algorand blockchain by sending assets from Ethereum to Algorand chain.

-> Similar to the well known [blockchain trilemma](https://www.ledger.com/academy/what-is-the-blockchain-trilemma?msclkid=62401980b69311ecb1bce2942376c045), bridges also suffer from their [own trilemma](https://blog.connext.network/the-interoperability-trilemma-657c2cf69f17)
+> Similar to the well known [blockchain trilemma](https://www.ledger.com/academy/what-is-the-blockchain-trilemma?msclkid=62401980b69311ecb1bce2942376c045), bridges also suffer from their [own trilemma](https://blog.connext.network/the-interoperability-trilemma-657c2cf69f17).

 ### Main Features of our Bridge

-* Seamless user interaction
+* Seamless user interaction.
-* Supports both EVM and AVM chains
+* Supports both EVM and AVM chains.
-* Cryptographically secure
+* Cryptographically secure.
-* Permissionless transfers
+* Permissionless transfers.
-* Decentralised architecture
+* Decentralised architecture.